AndrewAlscher/cc_assignment_2/README.md

 For detailed information about the system architecture, please refer to the [overview report](report/cc_assignment_2_overview.pdf).

-There is some additional infomration for each service below:
+There is some additional information for each service below:

 ## APIs